mumuki/mulang/edl/README.md

 expectation "must declare three instances of `Tax`": count(inherits `Tax`) = 3;

-expectation "must declare three subclases of `Tax` and two subclases of `Product`": count(inherits `Tax`) = 3 && count(inherits `Product`) = 2;
+expectation "must declare three subclasses of `Tax` and two subclasses of `Product`": count(inherits `Tax`) = 3 && count(inherits `Product`) = 2;

 expectation "must declare no more than 4 methods in class `Queue`":